NoTwistedHere/Roblox-Apis/Documentations/adconfiguration.roblox.com.md

                                 }
                             },
                             "type": "array",
-                            "description": "A collection of {Roblox.AdConfiguration.Api.Models.Response.SponsoredGameModel}."
+                            "description": "A collection of {A model represents a sponsored-game Ad.}."
                         },
                         "minimumBidAmount": {
                             "format": "int64",